-Pascal's Triangle
+Pascal's Triangle and the Binomial Theorem

 Consider the expansion of the binomial $(a + b)^n$ for whole number values of n.
 When you arrange the coefficients of the variables in the expansion of $(a + b)^n$, you will see a special pattern called Pascal's Triangle.
 Pascal's Triangle is named after French mathematician Blaise Pascal (1623-1662).